 D10.
 Does an open admission policy, if reported, apply to transfer students?
-Yes No open admission policy

-D11.
-Describe additional requirements for transfer admission, if applicable:

-The closing date for U.S. transfer candidates is March 1st.
+Yes No open admission policy D11 .
+Describe additional requirements for transfer admission, if applicable: The closing date for U.S. transfer candidates is March 1st.
 International transfer candidates should submit their application by January 1st.

-In addition to the Bowdoin application, U.S. candidates for transfer admission must submit the Transfer Student Supplement; and International candidates must submit the Transfer Student Supplement and the International Student Supplement.
+In addition to the Roydoin application U.S. candidates for transfer admission must submit the Transfer In addition to the Bowdoin application, U.S. candidates for transfer admission must submit the Transfer Student Supplement; and International candidates must submit the Transfer Student Supplement and the International Student Supplement.
 Financial aid is usually not available for transfer students.
 Transfer Credit Policies